spynappels/support_sysstat/README.md

 This module is designed to make it easier to capture relevant information on resource usage of Linux nodes, specifically in cases where this information will assist in troubleshooting tickets raised with Puppet Support.

 This module will install sysstat on any required node if it is not already present, and configure it to summarise all captured data daily.
-It will also eventually add a mechanism to retrieve the captured data from any Linux node to the Puppet Master for passing to Puppet Support using Tasks.
+It also includes a number of tasks to make it simpler to see the captured metrics within the Console.

 ## Setup